Spotlight on Sustainability

 When we look at exterior lighting, it’s pretty obvious that we are burdened by old lighting technology that is inefficient in both light quality and energy use.
 We’ve already replaced existing high intensity discharge lighting in selected locations, and achieved a significant energy savings.
 To promote the pursuit of these savings, SMUD offers energy efficiency incentives.
 For both the Broadway wallpack project and the Fleet Services Washbay retrofit project, we were able to maximize the incentives of 30 percent of the project cost.

-Next up are proposed projects for lighting retrofits in Parking Structures I and II that will feature bilevel LED lights that idle at a low light level, then pop up to full intensity when motion is detected; two minutes later, they revert to the low light level.
+Next up are proposed projects for lighting retrofits in Parking Structure II that will feature bilevel LED lights that idle at a low light level, then pop up to full intensity when motion is detected; two minutes later, they revert to the low light level.
 One can imagine how much energy this will save.
 The Group is also working on a pilot project to relamp the Broadway Building, as well as a project to relamp the Central Plant, whose lights are on 24/7.